arbor-sim/arbor/doc/gs_single_cell.rst

   an :class:`arbor.iclamp<arbor._arbor.iclamp>` with a duration of 2 ms and a current of 0.8 nA, starting at 10 ms. Then, add an :class:`arbor.spike_detector<arbor._arbor.spike_detector>` with a threshold of -10 mV to the location we've labelled 'center'.
-* Finally, we adjust the :ref:`discretisation <cable-discretisation>` of the simulation by setting the compartment length to 2 μm.
-By default there is one compartment per branch.

 Single cell network
 ----------------------------------------------------